cadakris/mealprep/client/README.md

-5/17
-- Do tutorial on drag and drop
-- Figure out authentication

-5/18
+RECIPE / MEAL PREP WORK

-- Work on implementing drag and drop with your data
+x - Read about drag and drop library x - User authentication x - Work on implementing drag and drop with your data x - Build login page x - Finish CRUD x - Style login page x - Icorporate breakfast, lunch, dinner, snack categories

-- Finish Authentication
+- Figure out active storage
+- Style user recipe page
-- Create known components
+- Create profile page
+- Duplicate Recipe
+- Style the actual recipe adding page

+BUGS TO FIX

-- Build simple login page
+- Modal for add recipe page

-5/19
-- Work on full CRUD
+x - Need scroll on the columns 5/28
+- Fix when you have to move the index and it persists
+- Fix columns being dynamic